 - Your baby weighs around 2.7 kilograms this week and measures about 51 centimetres long.
 If it were born at 36 weeks, it would probably not need any special care and would be able to breath for itself.
 There is a possibility that it could have some small issues with feeding and sucking though.

 - Your baby’s bowel is filled with meconium, the sticky, black tarry substance which will form its first bowel motion.
 Some babies will pass meconium while they are still in the uterus and this can be a sign that they are distressed.
 If this happens, the amniotic fluid can become stained and changes from being clear and watery to having a greenish tinge.
-If your waters break and you notice this, it is important you are checked by your midwife or doctor quickly.
+If your waters break and you notice this, it is important you are checked by your maternity care provider quickly.

 - Your baby’s skull is a complex structure and the bones within it will not fuse until it is older.
 During birth, it is important that a baby’s skull can mould and adapt to the shape of the mother’s birth canal.
 If this is your first pregnancy, your baby’s head may start engaging or dropping into your pelvis this week.

 - At 36 weeks your baby is getting into position for delivery.
 There isn’t enough room now for it to do tumble turns and its movements are fairly restricted.
-If your baby is in a position other than head down, you will need to discuss delivery options with your midwife or doctor.
+If your baby is in a position other than head down, you will need to discuss delivery options with your maternity care provider.

 Hints for the week